EECS 485: Web Systems Syllabus

 For medical or personal emergencies we will consider exceptions on a case-by-case basis.
 Please provide documentation of the emergency.
 In the case of weekend project deadlines, extension requests must be sent by noon on the preceding Friday in order to be considered.

-Projects are due on Sunday, but staff will support projects through Friday 5PM in office hours and Piazza.
+Projects are due on Sunday, but staff will support projects through Friday 5PM in office hours and on the forums.
 If you choose to work on the project after Friday 5PM, staff will not be available during that time for questions.

 Regrades